jbuckman/jbuckman.github.io/_posts/2021-05-29-please-commit-more-blatant-academic-fraud.md

 Newcomers to the field see these things, they learn, and they imitate.
 Often, they are directly encouraged by mentors.
 A graduate student who publishes three papers a year is every professor's dream, so strategies for maximal paper output become lab culture.
-And when virtually every lab endorses a behavior, it becomes integrated into research standards of field.
+And when virtually every lab endorses certain behaviors, they become integral to the research standards of the field.

 But worst of all: because everybody is complicit in this subtle fraud, nobody is willing to acknowledge its existence.
 Who would be such a hypocrite as to condemn in others, behaviors they can see clearly in themselves?